SilverLining::AtmosphericConditions Class Reference

 Sets the "turbidity" of the simulated atmosphere.

 You can think of this as a measure of "haziness."
-1.0 would be a perfectly clear day and is the minimum value.
 Some guidelines for setting this value:

 2 = very clear, range 50 km 3 = clear, range 15 km 7 = light haze, range 8 km

 Turbidity just lets you simulate the number of particles in the air.
 In practice it will vary the color of the sky from a pure light blue to a hazy, darker, yellowish color.
-Turbidity values below 1.8 or above 20.0 may lead to unpredictable results.
+Turbidity values below 1.8 or above 8.0 lead to unpredictable results and are clamped.

 Sets the simulated visibility in meters; this will affect the appearance of clouds in the distance.